 What if you previously disabled comments?
 Personally, I disabled commenting on WordPress once just because there is no time to check if what people are saying is spam or real.
 So, I ended up with no comment, but later, I wanted to re-enable WordPress comment back for old posts, but guess what?
 It’s not that easy as it looks like the first time.

-If you previously disabled WordPress comments, then, people won’t be able to comment on these posts again unless you apply this trick (it’s like magic, and few people talk about).
+If you previously disabled WordPress comments, then, people won’t be able to comment on these posts again unless you apply this trick (it’s like magic, and few people talk about it).

 Here is a short video I created on how to enable WordPress comments in BULK for the existing posts that are published, you can use the next steps if you want, but a video can also help.

-To enable comment on your old WordPress posts, there is a function for bulk edit, however, it’s not easily visible until you try it yourself, here is how doing that:
+To enable comment on your old WordPress posts, there is a function for bulk edit, however, it’s not easily visible until you try it yourself, here is how to do that:

 When you have a list of your posts, from the drop-down menu, choose Edit and then click on the Apply button.